onestardao/WFGY/ProblemMap/GlobalFixMap/Eval_Observability/coverage_tracking.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (coverage tracking)**
+> Coverage numbers here measure how much of a designed space you have touched under chosen tests.
+> High coverage does not guarantee absence of bugs or failures outside those tests.

+---

 A focused module to monitor **retrieval coverage** during eval and live runs.
 Coverage answers the key question: *“Did we retrieve enough of the right section to support the answer?”*